MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-wsl.md

 These resources are required create your custom compliance script.

-- [Intune plugin for WSL](https://github.com/microsoft/shell-intune-samples/blob/master/Linux/WSL/IntuneWSLPluginInstaller/IntuneWSLPluginInstaller.msi): Use the example Powershell script to get the installer for the Intune plugin.
+- [Intune WSL plug-in](https://github.com/microsoft/shell-intune-samples/blob/master/Linux/WSL/IntuneWSLPluginInstaller/IntuneWSLPluginInstaller.msi): Use the example Powershell script to get the installation package file for the Intune WSL plug-in.

 - [Custom compliance script](https://github.com/microsoft/shell-intune-samples/blob/master/Linux/WSL/WSL%20Management%20Example/WSLDistroVersionCompliance.ps1): The example Powershell script calculates compliance against WSL distros based on Distro and Distro Version.

 - [JSON for validation](https://github.com/microsoft/shell-intune-samples/blob/master/Linux/WSL/WSL%20Management%20Example/WSLDetectionRule.json): Use the example JSON to define WSL detection rules.

-## Step 1: Install Intune plugin for WSL
+## Step 1: Install Intune WSL plug-in

-Use the Intune plugin for WSL resource to install the Microsoft Intune plugin for WSL on the target machine.
+Use the Intune WSL plug-in resource to install the Intune WSL plug-in on the target machine.

 ## Step 2: Add policy for line-of-business app

-Create an app policy for the Intune plugin installer.
-The plugin installer is considered a Windows line-of-business app.
+Create an app policy for the Intune WSL plug-in.
+The Intune WSL plug-in is considered a Windows line-of-business app.

 1. In the Microsoft Intune admin center, go to **Apps** > **Windows**.

 2. Enter app information:
-   - **Select file**: Select this option to upload the package file for the Intune plugin installer.
+   - **Select file**: Select this option to upload the installation package file for the Intune WSL plug-in.
   - **Name**: Enter **Intune WSL Plugin**.
   - **Description**: Enter a description for the app.
 This setting is optional but recommended.
   - **Publisher**: Enter **Microsoft Intune**.